 “I got it,” Jingyi said.

 In tandem they took off their cloaks and put them over A-Tong’s struggling body.
 For a second the spell blinded them, forcing Lan Sizhui to put an arm over his eyes so as not to lose complete sight, until at last all noise vanished.
 Panting, he blinked tears away and looked.

-A-Tong laid under the two white robes, still and breathless.
+A-Tong lay under the two white robes, still and breathless.
+His skin was grey in color, stretched over his skull so that each dip and curve of bone could be seen.
 The left sleeve of his upper clothing was empty.